griffinr/MusicClassificationModels/README.md

 - **best_xgb_model.pkl**: The saved best XGBoost model from the classification task.
 - **knn_model.pkl**: The saved KNN model used for the recommendation system.

+# Project Overview
+## Music Genre Classification
+The classification task involves training several supervised learning models, including Random Forest, SVM, KNN, Decision Tree, and XGBoost, to classify music genres based on extracted features.
+The models are evaluated using metrics such as accuracy, confusion matrix, and ROC-AUC score.

+## Recommendation System
+The recommendation system uses a K-Nearest Neighbors (KNN) approach to recommend similar songs based on cosine similarity of their features.
+The system is designed to provide recommendations for a given song from the dataset.

 ## Getting Started

 ### Prerequisites
 - Python 3.7+
 - Jupyter Notebook